 - Check the six digit reading on your water meter.
 The display looks similar to a mileage odometer on a car.
 The reading on the display should be higher than the one on your bill.
 If it is not, please call us. - Consider your recent usage habits.
-If you have more people at home, returning college students, a new pool or irrigation system, etc., your water consumption will undoubtedly be higher than previous periods. - Check for leaking fixtures.
+If you have more people at home, returning college students, a new pool or irrigation system, etc., your water consumption will undoubtedly be higher than previous periods.
+If possible, reduce the duration of outdoor watering.
+Follow mandatory outdoor water use restrictions when issued. - Check for leaking fixtures.
 Dripping faucets (indoor and outdoor) can waste a lot of water over time.
-Leaking toilet tank flapper valves can also have a significant impact on water consumption.
+Leaking toilet flapper valves can also have a significant impact on water consumption.
 Check toilet tanks regularly.
 The water in the tank should be about one inch below the top of the overflow pipe.
 If not, adjust the float.
-Put a little food coloring into the tank and watch to see if it seeps into the bowl without flushing.
+Put food coloring into the tank and see if it seeps into the bowl without flushing.
 If so, the flapper valve may need to be replaced.

 To help reduce the cost of water, GWD strives to operate all facilities cost-effectively and conservatively.
-This includes using high efficiency motors at the wells, purchasing treatment chemicals through a multi-town consortium to get the lowest prices possible, and performing much of the repairs and maintenance with GWD staff.
+This includes using high efficiency motors at the wells, purchasing treatment chemicals through a multi-town consortium to get the lowest prices possible, and performing much of the system repairs and maintenance with GWD staff.